IBPA/dairyML/README.md

 4. ##### Place your test data in `data/` directory

+   First create the directory:

+   `mkdir data`

+   Then place the testing csv file in the new directory.

    Make sure that the test data columns match the columns of `data/training_for_GS_122118.csv`

 5. ##### Run the test script